Mystacidium flanaganii (Bolus) Bolus 1905 Photos by © Lourens Grobler

 Flower Size .3 to .4" [8 to 10 mm]

-Found in Cape Province, Natal and Transvaal States of South Africa in montane and temperate forests at lower elevations as a mini-miniature sized, warm to cool growing epiphyte with short stems carrying 3 to 5, lorate to elliptic, unequally bilobed apically leaves that blooms in the late spring and early summer on 1 to 5, pendant, .8 to 1.8" [2 to 4.5 cm] long, lax, 3 to 8 flowered inflorescence and carrying nocturnally sweetly scented flowers.
+Found in Cape Province, Natal and Transvaal States of South Africa in montane and temperate forests at lower elevations as a mini-miniature sized, cool to cold growing epiphyte with short stems carrying 3 to 5, lorate to elliptic, unequally bilobed apically leaves that blooms in the late spring and early summer on 1 to 5, pendant, .8 to 1.8" [2 to 4.5 cm] long, lax, 3 to 8 flowered inflorescence and carrying nocturnally sweetly scented flowers.

 Synonyms *Angraecum flanaganii Bolus 1896